 Building and maintaining a successful Etsy store is a lot of work.
 You may not be showing up at a brick and mortar each morning to turn on the “Open” sign, but you are probably working more hours than not.

-If you feel overwhelmed and are ready for some assistance, be proactive and reach out for professional help.
-We at Romain Berg live for this stuff, and we’re happy to be on your team.
+If you feel overwhelmed and are ready for some assistance, be proactive, and reach out for professional help.
+At Romain Berg, we live for this stuff, and we’re happy to be on your team.
 Reach out today and let us help you find the success you deserve.